Tax-loss harvesting is the investing technique of selling depreciated securities to offset gains within a given tax

 The wash sale rule gets really complicated when a loss occurs when you purchase additional shares, purchase new shares, sell only a portion of the original or new shares, and hold on to shares.
 Additionally, the wash sale rule applies to the aggregate of your accounts, including your IRAs, so you will want to be very careful if you have the same stock in different brokerage accounts.
 A CPA can help you in these situations to make sure the wash sale rule is applied correctly.

 If you don’t want to wait 31 days to buy the same stock or security, you may consider replacing the investment you sold at a loss with an ETF tied to the company’s industry or sector.
-In this way, the ETF effectively serves as a temporary approximate proxy for individual stock holdings and still enables you to recognize the loss on your original position.
+In this way, the ETF effectively serves as a temporary proxy for individual stock holdings and still enables you to recognize the investment loss on your original position.